iwiwsb/pegiscraper/README.md

 # PEGI Scraper

-PEGI Scraper is the python script that extracts videogames data from [PEGI](https://pegi.info) website, such as:
+PEGI Scraper is the python script that extracts information about videogames from [PEGI](https://pegi.info) website, such as:
 - Game title
 - Release date
 - Platforms